catmj/Goodreaders/README.md

 [](https://github.com/catmj/Goodreaders#goodreaders)

 Goodreaders book recommender project for The Erdos Institute Data Science Bootcamp.
-Catherine Johnston, Yevgeniya “Jonah” Tarasova, Katie Johnston, and Ava Bamforth
+By Catherine Johnston, Yevgeniya “Jonah” Tarasova, Katie Johnston, and Ava Bamforth.

 Procedural order from data collection to book recommendations and verification:

 **1. SCRAPING:**
-Collect data from "https://www.goodreads.com/" using BeautifulSoup web scraping.
+Collect data from `https://www.goodreads.com/` using BeautifulSoup web scraping.
 Scrape data for individual books, as well as data for individual user reviews of books.

-scraping\goodreads_scraping.py (scraping\goodreads_scraping.ipynb)
+-   `scraping\goodreads_scraping.py` (`scraping\goodreads_scraping.ipynb`)

-Scrapes book data from Goodreads' yearly Readers' Favorite Books lists at "https://www.goodreads.com/choiceawards/best-books-XXXX", where XXXX is a year between 2011-2024.
+-   Scrapes book data from Goodreads' yearly Readers' Favorite Books lists at `https://www.goodreads.com/choiceawards/best-books-XXXX`, where `XXXX` is a year between 2011-2024.
 Will likely work for future years.

-Parameters:
+-   **Parameters:**

-start_url : str (URL)
+    -   `start_url`: str (URL)

-Readers' Favorite Books end-of-year list webpage to scrape.
+        -   Readers' Favorite Books end-of-year list webpage to scrape.

-Returns:
+-   **Returns:**

-"books.csv" : CSV file
+    -   `books.csv`: CSV file

-Contains data for each book scraped, such as title, author, description, average rating, and genres.
+        -   Contains data for each book scraped, such as title, author, description, average rating, and genres.

-scraping\goodreads_scraping_user.py (scraping\goodreads_scraping_user.ipynb)
+-   `scraping\goodreads_scraping_user.py` (`scraping\goodreads_scraping_user.ipynb`)

-Scrapes user book review data from the Goodreads pages of randomly selected Goodreads users.
+-   Scrapes user book review data from the Goodreads pages of randomly selected Goodreads users.

-Parameters:
+-   **Parameters:**

-base_url : str (URL)
+    -   `base_url`: str (URL)

-The webpage from which to scrape a user's ratings and reviews.
+        -   The webpage from which to scrape a user's ratings and reviews.
 The exact URL differs by user ID.

-Returns:
+-   **Returns:**

-"books_by_user.csv" : CSV file
+    -   `books_by_user.csv`: CSV file

-Contains data for each user review scraped, such as book title, book author, user ID, user rating, average rating, and review text.
+        -   Contains data for each user review scraped, such as book title, book author, user ID, user rating, average rating, and review text.

-add_reviews_to_books\add_to_books.py
+-   `add_reviews_to_books\add_to_books.py`

-Scrapes book data for books that do not appear on Goodreads' Readers' Favorite Books lists but do have ratings scraped by "goodreads_scraping_user.py".
+-   Scrapes book data for books that do not appear on Goodreads' Readers' Favorite Books lists but do have ratings scraped by `goodreads_scraping_user.py`.

-- Parameters:
+-   **Parameters:**

-"reviews_with_urls_left_to_scrape.csv" : str (CSV file)
+    -   `reviews_with_urls_left_to_scrape.csv`: str (CSV file)

-Each row corresponds to a book and contains the portion of its URL after "https://www.goodreads.com/book/show/".
+        -   Each row corresponds to a book and contains the portion of its URL that comes after `https://www.goodreads.com/book/show/`.
 Some books have duplicate URLs, particularly books whose titles contain non-Latin characters.

-- Returns:
+-   **Returns:**

-"books_in_progress.csv" : CSV file
+    -   `books_in_progress.csv`: CSV file

-Adds a row of data for each book scraped, one at a time.
-Can add rows to an existing file "books_in_progress.csv".
+        -   Adds a row of data for each book scraped, one at a time.
+Can add rows to an existing file `books_in_progress.csv`.

 **2. DATA CLEANING AND MATCHING:**

-- cleaning\same_books_v2.py

-- Modify scraped data to make formats more consistent, remove problematic books, etc. Match user reviews of books with the corresponding books.
+Modify scraped data to make formats more consistent, remove problematic books, etc. Match user reviews of books with the corresponding books.

+- `cleaning\same_books_v2.py`

 - **Parameters:**

 - **Returns:**

--

 **3. DATA SPLITTING:**
+Split cleaned and matched data into a training dataset and a testing dataset.
+Use the latter for verification purposes.

 -   `train_test_split\split_data.py`